 I mean, if we're going to get a Brendan Fraser-related question in the mailbag -- and I'm all for celebrating Hollywood's

-third choice for leading man from 1997 through 2008 -- couldn't we attach the query to one of his better films?
+first second third choice for leading man from 1997 through 2008 -- couldn't we attach the query to one of his better films?
 "Encino Man"?
 "School Ties"?
 Hell, even that one where Elizabeth Hurley plays the Devil.

 I count Lamar Jackson among the NFL's great curiosities as we approach the 2019 season.
 If he's as good as Jackson's most ardent supporters (a vocal contingent that includes "Around The NFL Podcast" colleague Gregg Rosenthal) say he can be, Baltimore is an absolute threat to be the last team standing in the AFC.
 As Gregg wrote in his piece this week, it's too early to make any final judgments about Jackson, whose NFL resume counts just eight starts, including a playoff game.
 His accuracy appears to be the biggest question mark as of now, but he also made a multitude of throws last season that made you think he can develop into an all-around force.
 As for right now?
 His Vick-like elusiveness makes Baltimore a matchup nightmare, and new Ravens offensive coordinator Greg Roman (who oversaw the rise of Colin Kaepernick back in the day) is the right guy to develop Jackson.
 It will be fun to watch how it all unfolds.